dawsers/hyprscroller/README.md

 you simply want to have the content at the original size, you can also turn this option manually to `false`.

+## Jump

+`scroller:jump` provides a shortcut-based quick focus mode for any window on the active workspaces, similar to [vim-easymotion](https://github.com/easymotion/vim-easymotion) and variations.

+It shows all the windows on your monitors' active workspaces in overview, and waits for a combination of number key presses (overlaid on each window) to quickly change focus to the selected window.
+Pressing any key that is not a number or a combination that doesn't exist, exits jump mode without changes.

+Depending on the total number of windows, you will have to press more or less keys.
+For example, if there are ten or less windows, `0` to `9` will allow you to change focus to any of them.
+If there are more, you will need to press more keys.
+Each window has its full combination on the overlay.

+You can call `jump` from any mode: overview, full screen or normal mode.

+There are three options related to `scroller:jump`:
+`plugin:scroller:jump_labels_font`, `plugin:scroller:jump_labels_color` and
+`plugin:scroller:jump_labels_scale`.
+These options are explained in detail in **Options**.

 ## Marks